Call Recording System

 The recording system is based one of the many frameworks existing within pascom phone systems.
 This framework enables your pascom phone system to automatically record calls or to allow an user to manually start a recording.

-Regardless of whether the recordings are manually or automatically initiated, they will be stored on the pascom HardDisk and be displayed to permitted users within the Classic Client.
-An additional option is for the recordings to be sent via the rule framework to any number of e-mail recipients or copied via script to any destination.
+Regardless of whether the recordings are manually or automatically initiated, they will be stored on the pascom phone system and be displayed to permitted users within the pascom Client.
+An additional option is for the recordings to be sent via the rule framework to any number of e-mail recipients.

 In order to activate the recording system, you must have created at least one rule whereby either specific calls will be automatically recorded or a predetermined group of users are allowed to manually initiate call recordings.
 To this end, you can add a new rule under the pascom Web UI menu tab > through using the button: